Χριστός Ανέστη! Christ is Risen!

 What do we do?
 We sit down contemplatively, preferably with the whole family, and write down the names of those for whom we would like the Church to pray for.
 The list of names should be titled either with a cross (+) or with the word ‘Departed’.
 We come to church on the day with a small plate of boiled wheat (kollyva) (at St Spyridon Church such plates of kollyva are available at the entrance) and place it on one of the designated tables and light a candle on the kollyva.
 During the service, the names will be read out by the Priest and prayed for.

-Program of Holy Services for Great and Holy Lent 2018
+Program of Holy Services for Great and Holy Week 2018

-Download the English program and Greek program of Holy Services to be held at St Spyridon Church.
+Download the English program and Greek program of Holy Services during HOLY WEEK to be held at St Spyridon Church.

 English Divine Liturgy Services